 - Defiant reactance: acting contrary to how your social circle would like and showing increased love and affection for your spouse in spite of what they think.
 Basically acting in the opposite way to how you feel others want you to.

-- Independent reactance: acting independent of how your social circle want you to.
+- Independent reactance: acting independently of how your social circle want you to.
 Not letting their opinions influence you at all, rather than overtly acting against their wishes.
 This is a less confrontational response than defiant reactance.

 Independent reactance, but not defiant reactance, buffers couples against the negative impact of social disapproval.
 In a healthy marriage “reactive responses to network opinions were not about doing the opposite of what one’s parents or friends were advocating, but instead a matter of continuing to love one’s partner regardless of social opinion.[xv]” So acting independently of social disapproval and not letting it influence you is better for your marriage than directly confronting people’s wishes.